winitzki/scall/tutorial/programming_dhall.md

 ```
 This long normal form is repeated three times when we apply `f` to `Integer/subtract a b`.
 The body of `Integer/subtract` needs to be inlined and applied to symbolic arguments  every time it is used in `f`; no further reduction is possible.
-This gives rise to a large text of `g`.
+This gives rise to a large normal form of `g`.

 Finally, note that the function `Integer/subtract` uses each of its arguments (`a` and `b`) ten times.
 So, `g` repeats its arguments `30` times each.